Geolocation

 Three cities of character with distinct identities

-The Allier region is structured around three main cities, each offering a unique experience.
-MoulinsThe prefecture of the department and a City of Art and History, was the capital of the Duchy of Bourbon.
-Its medieval center houses Notre-Dame Cathedral with its famous triptych by the Master of Moulins, the Jacquemart belfry, and the National Center of Stage Costume, unique in France.
+The Allier region is centered around three main cities, each offering a unique experience.
+Moulins , the department's capital and a designated City of Art and History, was once the capital of the Duchy of Bourbon.
+Its medieval center is home to Notre-Dame Cathedral with its famous triptych by the Master of Moulins, the Jacquemart belfry, and the National Center of Stage Costume, unique in France.

-VichyThe queen of spa towns, shines with its Belle Époque architecture inherited from Napoleon III.
+Vichy , the queen of spa towns, shines with its Belle Époque architecture inherited from Napoleon III.
 A prestigious spa resort, it seduces with its springs, its Grand Casino, its Art Nouveau Opera, its lush parks and its 100-hectare lake which hosts international water sports competitions.

 An exceptional heritage of castles and charming villages